archethic-foundation/libdart/README.md

   #### setCode(code)
   Add the code in the `data.code` section of the transaction `code` is a string defining the smart contract
+  This method is available for transaction version <= 3

   #### setContent(content)
   Add the content in the `data.content` section of the transaction